 – Negotiate with creditors

-Also called “concierge bill management,” a bill paying service for people who are elderly or have dementia will guarantee security, so you don’t have to worry about an important document getting into the wrong hands.
-They eliminate the chance of a missed payment or late fee.
-And, broadly, account managers keep an eye on your loved one’s finances so no one needs to worry about problems related to paying bills.
-This service essentially takes money management off the table as a problem you need to deal with while your loved one advances through the stages of dementia.
+Also called “concierge” or “third-party” bill-paying services, these companies will guarantee security, so you don’t have to worry about an important document getting into the wrong hands.
+Broadly, these services eliminate the chance of missed or late payments, and keep an eye on your loved one’s finances to prevent or quickly solve problems related to paying bills.

+Difficulty paying bills is one of the first signs of Alzheimer’s disease and related dementias.
 Someone in the early stages of dementia might try to hide their difficulty managing money because of embarrassment, or because they are worried about losing independence.
-You can tell when there are problems with making payments by watching for these signs:
+Watch for these signs:

 – Fear or worry when talking about money